 Anodizing is an electrochemical coating process that creates a thin aluminum oxide film on the surface of aluminum substrates.
-The resulting anodized film is electrically non-conductive, protects the aluminum against corrosion and is resistant to wear.
-Aluminum anodizing is used widely in aerospace, automotive, defense, and medical applications.
+The resulting anodized film is electrically non-conductive, protects the aluminum against corrosion, and is resistant to wear.
+Aluminum anodizing is used widely in aerospace, automotive, defense, and medical application.

-The most common specification governing aluminum anodizing is Mil-A-8625, which denotes three different finishes: Type I, a thin film generated in chromic acid anodizing and used mostly by the aerospace industry for corrosion protection, Type II, the most common form of anodizing produced in sulfuric acid and often dyed different colors, and Type III, or Hard Anodize, which is a thick film that is highly abrasion resistant due to its surface hardness.
-CRC offers Chromic (Type I), Sulfuric (Type II), Hard (Type III), Phosphoric anodize services.
+The most common specification governing aluminum anodizing is Mil-A-8625, which denotes three different finishes: Type I, a thin film generated in chromic acid anodizing and used mostly by the aerospace industry for corrosion protection, Type II, the most common form of anodizing produced in sulfuric acid and often dyed different colors, and Type III, or Hard Anodize, which is a thick film that is highly abrasion-resistant due to its surface hardness.
+CRC offers Chromic (Type I), Sulfuric (Type II), and Hard (Type III) services.

-Chromic Acid Anodizing is the oldest anodizing process known in North America as Type I because it is so designated by the MIL-A-8625 standard, but it is also covered by AMS 2470 and MIL-A-8625 Type IB.
+Chromic Acid Anodizing is the oldest anodizing process.
+It is known in North America as Type I because it is so designated by the MIL-A-8625 standard, but it is also covered by AMS 2470 and MIL-A-8625 Type IB.
 There are also Boeing and Airbus standards.
-Chromic acid produces thinner, 0.5 μm to 18 μm (0.00002″ to 0.0007″) more opaque films that are softer, ductile, and to a degree self-healing.
+Chromic acid produces thinner, 0.5 μm to 18 μm (0.00002″ to 0.0007″), more opaque films that are softer, ductile, and self-healing to a degree.
 They are harder to dye and may be applied as a pretreatment before painting.
-The method of film formation is different from using sulfuric acid in that the voltage is ramped up through the process cycle.
+The method of film formation is different from using sulfuric acid because the voltage is ramped up through the process cycle.

 Sealing is the last step in the anodizing process and can be done by several different processes, though the main reason for all the different sealing processes is to close the porous aluminum oxide layer after the anodizing step.
-Without a high quality sealing the anodic coating feels sticky and is highly absorbent to all kinds of dirt, grease, oil and stains.
-The sealing gives a maximum corrosion resistance but minimizes the wear resistance of the anodized oxide layer.
-The most simple process takes place in boiling, deionized water.
-CRC offers multiple sealing options to accommodate your corrosion and wear resistant requirements.
+Without a high-quality sealing, the anodic coating feels sticky and is highly absorbent to all kinds of dirt, grease, oil, and stains.
+The sealing gives maximum corrosion resistance but minimizes the wear resistance of the anodized oxide layer.
+The most simple process takes place in boiling deionized water.
+CRC offers multiple sealing options to accommodate your corrosion and wear-resistant requirements.